danielaa1999/iAQUA/README.md

 # iAQUA
-codes used for the iAQUA project
+codes used for the interface
-The languages used in this project are C for the codes run in the Arty Z7 and python for all the other codes
+graph_csv.py: graphs all the csv files inside a folder. graph_final.py: receives data through mqtt writes into a csv file and graphs it, all in real time.